minus34/gnaf-loader/README.md

 My benchmarks are:
 - 3 year old, 32 core Windows server with SSDs = ~45 mins
 - MacBook Pro = ~75 mins
-- 3 year old, 8 core commodity PC = ~90 mins.
+- 3 year old, 8 core commodity PC = ~75 mins.

 ### Performance
-To get the good load times you'll need to configure your Postgres server for performance.
+To get a good load time you'll need to configure your Postgres server for performance.
 There's a good guide [here](http://revenant.ca/www/postgis/workshop/tuning.html), noting it's a few years old and some of the memory parameters can be beefed up if you have the RAM.

 ### Pre-requisites (the 4 P's)
 - Postgres 9.3+ with PostGIS 2.2 (tested on 9.3, 9.4 & 9.5 on Windows and 9.5 on OSX)